 This modern form of lens replacement is one of the safest and most effective procedures performed today, and can restore normal vision for most patients.
 It is not unusual for our patients to enjoy dramatically improved vision within hours of their procedure.

-Click here for more information on cataracts.
-Or if you suspect you may have a cataract, call 713-526-1600 or schedule an appointment at one of our 15 locations.
+If you suspect you may have a cataract, call 713-526-1600 or schedule an appointment at one of our 19 locations.